Error-331/code_tests/docs/bible/links.md

 Touch His Robe - February 17 (When your faith carries you to Christ, you will be met with grace and kindness.
 He is your healer);

 Tender Devotion - February 18 (God's grace usher's you in as you surrender to love, and you get to show the same grace to others; Offer God your attention and your willingness as he lovingly guides you through every encounter today);

+Kinsman-Redeemer - February 19 (Jesus became our Kinsman-Redeemer and stepped in on our behalf to save us from our trouble);